-MEDIUM (M) Possibility of significant injury or over 3 day absence

-If it is not possible to lower risk further, you will need to consider the risk against the benefit.
-Monitor risk assessments at this rating more regularly and closely.

-No further action required.

-D ISCOV ERY
+highlight) Prevention

 REF NO:

-ACADEMY NAME : Discov very MAT DA TED:
+ACADEMY NAME: Discovery MAT DATED

-YOUNG PI ERSON S RISK A SSESSMENT
+YOUNG PE RSONS RISK ASSESSMENT

-.
-1 dditional

-Risk Assessn nent for In formation:
+Additional

+Risk Assessm ent for: Information:

 Date of Birth

-Most likely risk behaviour Run, bit e, spit, hide, climb, physical, pulling, push ning, hitt ing, kicking, head but ting, self harm, throwing of ol ojects, barricad ling
+Most likely Run, bite, spit, hide, climb, physical, pulling, pushing, hitting, kicking, head but ting, self harm, throwing of objects,

+risk

+behaviour

 (Please

-highlight)

-Prevention
+ı

-Physical Haz ards Risk Current Control Addi tional controls for the young Additional Assessor Comments
+Physical Hazards Current Control Measures Additional (Assessor Comments adequately controlled In Place Adequate

-(H/M/L) Measures perse on to make sure th ne risk is Measures in place: Y/N

-adeq uately controlled In Place Adequate

-C :6 ialas.
-Cantan · ·

-Summary of sig nificant r ISKS: Contro I measures to be im piemented
+Summary of significant risks: Control measures to be implemented

 Signed:

+2.8

-Assessor:
+Assessor: Support person/s:

-Review Date: Plan to be reviewed daily by Hos and adjusted for safety.
+Review Date: Plan to be reviewed daily by HoS and adjusted for safety.

-A COPY OF THE PLETED AS SESSMENT SHOULD BE SH HARED WITH THE PAR ENTS AND Y OUNG PER SON AND CO OPY STORED WITH
+A COPY OF THE COMPLETED ASSESSMENT SHOULD BE SHARED WITH THE PARENTS AND YOUNG PERSON AND COPY STORED WITH HOS/SENCO

-RESIDUAL RISK RATING ACTION REQUIRED

-VERY HIGH (VH) Strong likelihood of fatality/Serious Inj njury The activity must not take place at all.
+RESIDUAL RISK RATING ACTION REQUIRED VERY HIGH (VH) Strong likelihood of fatality/Serious Injury The activity must not take place at all.
 You must identify further controls to reduce the risk rating.
 HIGH (H) Possibility of fatality/serious injury occurring You must identify further controls to reduce the risk rating.

-The state of the s Seek further advice, e.g. from your H&S Team.
+Seek further advice, e.g. from your H&S Team.
+MEDIUM (M) Possibility of significant injury or over 3 day absence If it is not possible to lower risk further, you will need to consider the occurring. risk against the benefit.
+Monitor risk assessments at this rating more regularly and closely.
+LOW (L) Possibility of minor injury only No further action required.